Family History Research

 Photographs

-Last November (2002), Tameside Local Studies Library launched their image archive on-line, with a release of the first 12,500 photographs, very easy to search and pictures of excellent quality.
+In November (2002), Tameside Local Studies Library launched their image archive on-line, with a release of the first 12,500 photographs, very easy to search and pictures of excellent quality.
 Allow plenty of time, very difficult to stop browsing once you start.
+Their on-line archive is now more or less complete with approximately 50,000 entries.

 Home | Contents | Local Links | Useful Addresses | Family History Links | Forum | Contact